tellerhq/examples/README.md

 5. At the bottom bar, you’ll see the enrolled **User ID** and the **Access Token** being used for API calls.

 ---

+## Sandbox Credentials

+To enroll an account use the username `username` and the password `password`.

+See the [Sandbox Guide](https://teller.io/docs/guides/sandbox) to learn about the other types of sandbox credential for triggering flows like OTP and knowledge-based MFA.